 - Non-traumatic brain injury

 - Challenge of prognosis

 - How the brain works

 Traumatic acquired brain injuries (TBIs) are caused by something that comes from outside the body.
 This includes blows, bumps, and jolts to the head.
 Traumatic brain injuries can result in temporary injury or more serious, long-term damage.
+See statistics on TBI.
 Causes of traumatic acquired brain injuries include:

 - Explosive blasts, combat injuries

 A concussion is an acquired brain injury.
 Anyone who sustains a concussion can experience many of the physical, cognitive, emotional, and behavioural effects that accompany acquired brain injuries.

 Concussion is also known as mild traumatic brain injury (mTBI) that has no neuroimaging findings.
 The term mild does not diminish the impacts that concussion can have on your health and activities of daily living (ADLs).

 Non-traumatic acquired brain injuries are caused by something that happens inside the body, or a substance introduced into the body that damages brain tissues.